spalberg/rescala-lang.github.io/manual/index.md

 // (0, 2, false)
 ```

-Handlers are code blocks that are executed when the event fires.
-The `observe` operator attaches the handler to the event.
+The `observe` attaches a handler function to the event.
-When a handler is registered to an event, the handler is executed every time the event is fired.
-The handler is a first class function that receives the events value as a parameter.
+Every time the event is fired, the handler function is applied to the current value of the event.

 ```scala
 val e = Evt[String]()